ndf-zz/eltaochre/README.md

 The Elta Console is a mono input, mono output effect pedal based around a Spin Semiconductor FV-1.
-The input channel is connected to ADCL on the FV-1 and both DACR and DACL are connected to the output.
+The input channel is connected to ADCL on the FV-1 and both DACR and DACL are connected to the pedal output.
 In each program, ADCL is read as the effect input and ADCR is ignored.
 DACL and DACR written with a 100% wet effect signal.